blender/blender/README.md

 <!--
-Keep this document short & concise, linking to external resources instead of including content in-line.
+Keep this document short & concise, linking to external resources instead of including content inline.
 See 'release/text/readme.html' for the end user read-me.
 -->

 Blender
 =======

-Blender is the free and open source 3D creation suite.
+Blender is a free and open-source 3D creation suite.
-It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.
+It supports the entirety of the 3D pipeline modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.

 ![Blender screenshot](https://code.blender.org/wp-content/uploads/2018/12/springrg.jpg "Blender screenshot")